VakinduPhilliam/gitmax/README.md

 - Once all those options are confirmed, click the 'Create' button at the bottom of the page.

-- Install the necessary dependency modules like described above.
+- Check that the build and deployment has installed the necessary dependency modules like described above.

 - Once you select the 'Create' button, you will be navigated back to 'Topology' page where you will see that our application now exists.